-Ford Ranger Models:
+Ford Ranger Repair and Maintenance

 The synchronizer shaft for the camshaft position sensor can cause a loud squeak or chirping noise due to failure of the upper bushing.
 The noise may be erratic and is usually present when the engine is warm.